1915venu/resume-work/paging_OAI/README.md

 ## 1. Opening Pitch

-When asked *"Tell me about your paging implementation"*, use this:

 > *"I implemented 5G NR SA paging end-to-end in OAI's gNB stack.
 The flow starts at the NGAP layer receiving paging from the AMF with the UE's 5G-S-TMSI and TAI list.
 At RRC, I compute Paging Frame and Paging Occasion per TS 38.304 — UE_ID is derived from the S-TMSI, then PF and PO are calculated from the DRX cycle, the ratio N, and Ns.
 I encode the PCCH message using ASN.1 and pass it directly to MAC, bypassing PDCP/RLC since paging is broadcast with no per-UE context.
 At MAC, I schedule it on the matching frame/slot using DCI Format 1_0 with P-RNTI on CORESET0.
 I also modified the Wireshark T-tracer to correctly decode P-RNTI PDUs.
 In a second iteration, I extended it for multi-UE paging, fixed the DCI bit packing to match TS 38.212 exactly, and handled PHY-layer rate matching crashes for small paging TBs."*

-> [!TIP]
-> **Pause here.** Let the interviewer pick what interests them.
-Have depth ready for each layer.

 ---